curtiskressibucher/Project-2-Arcade-Game-Vault/README.md

 -   Adding the ablity to chat to other users, as well as more/better comment sections to feel more interative.

+-   Adding more regex expressions to ensure users can't just input whatever they want in the fields.

 ## Learning along the way

 I think learning along the way is almost inevitable when creating something.
 Here are just some of the things I learned.

+-   Learning how to implement and use OAuth with services other than Google.
+Although there are many possibilities with Discord, to meet the deadline, I opted for the basic level of OAuth integration.

 -   Building and curating a search bar was something I hadn't done before, but after a bit of research, I created this.